RELATIONSHIP OR RELIGION (Part 2)

 “All things have been delivered to Me by My Father, and no one knows the Son except the Father.
 Nor does anyone know the Father except the Son, and the one to whom the Son wills to reveal Him.”
 (Matthew 11:27 NKJV)

-Although there are hundreds of religions in the world today, yet there is only one true and living way to having a true, intimate, loving and eternal relationship with God, which is through faith in the person and the finished work of Jesus at the cross (Heb.
+Although there are hundreds of religions in the world today, yet there is only one true and living way to having a true, intimate, loving and eternal relationship with God – faith in the person and the finished work of Jesus Christ (Heb.
 10:19-20).

 By offering Himself as a sacrifice for our sins, the Lord Jesus has abolished the enmity between the holy God and sinful men.
 The believers in Christ now have boldness to approach and stand before God without any sense of fear, shame, guilt or condemnation (Eph.
 2:14-18; Rom.
 8:1).

-No one can seek and find God, or have a loving, intimate and eternal relationship with God unless he first finds, acknowledges, and believes in God’s Son, Jesus Christ.
+No one can seek and find God, or have a loving, intimate and eternal relationship with God unless he comes through Jesus Christ.